TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/InlineCode.rst

    dfn              ``:dfn:`something```                              :dfn:`something`                             Mark the defining instance of a term in the text.
 (No index entries are generated.) file             ``:file:`/etc/passwd```                           :file:`/etc/passwd` guilabel         ``:guilabel:`&Cancel```                           :guilabel:`&Cancel`                          Labels presented as part of an interactive user interface should be marked using guilabel.
 This includes labels from text-based interfaces such as those created using curses or other text-based libraries.
 Any label used in the interface should be marked with this role, including button labels, window titles, field names, menu and menu selection names, and even values in selection lists. kbd              ``Press :kbd:`ctrl` + :kbd:`s```                  Press :kbd:`ctrl` + :kbd:`s`                 Mark a sequence of keystrokes.
 What form the key sequence takes may depend on platform- or application-specific conventions.
 When there are no relevant conventions, the names of modifier keys should be spelled out, to improve accessibility for new users and non-native speakers.
-For example, an xemacs key sequence may be marked like :kbd:`C` + :kbd:`x`, :kbd:`C` + :kbd:`f`, but without reference to a specific application or platform, the same sequence should be marked as :kbd:`ctrl` + :kbd:`x`, :kbd:`ctrl` + :kbd:`f`. mailheader       ``:mailheader:`Content-Type```                    :mailheader:`Content-Type`                   The name of an RFC 822-style mail header.
+For example, an xemacs key sequence may be marked like :kbd:`C` + :kbd`x`, :kbd:`C` + :kbd:`f`, but without reference to a specific application or platform, the same sequence should be marked as :kbd:`ctrl` + :kbd:`x`, :kbd:`ctrl` + :kbd:`f`. mailheader       ``:mailheader:`Content-Type```                    :mailheader:`Content-Type`                   The name of an RFC 822-style mail header.
 This markup does not imply that the header is being used in an email message, but can be used to refer to any header of the same “style.”
 This is also used for headers defined by the various MIME specifications.
 The header name should be entered in the same way it would normally be found in practice, with the camel-casing conventions being preferred where there is more than one common usage. ref              ``:ref:`Inline-Code```                            :ref:`Inline-Code`                           Sphinx cross-referencing
    ================ ================================================= ============================================ ===